Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Background

-Bayesian evidences are useful in the problem of model comparison and selection \citep{Jeffreys1961,Kass1995}.
-In particular, for a set of competing models $\mathcal{M}_i$, the evidence $Z_i$ can also be interpreted as the conditional probability: $P(D|\mathcal{M}_i)$.
+Beyond parameter estimation, Bayesian inference provides a natural framework for model comparison and selection through the Bayesian evidence \citep{Jeffreys1961, Kass1995}.
+For a set of competing models $\mathcal{M}_i$, the evidence $Z_i$ can also be interpreted as the conditional probability: $P(D|\mathcal{M}_i)$.
 Using Bayes' theorem for models, the posterior probability of a model $P(\mathcal{M}_i|D)$ can be computed:

 Assuming a uniform prior, $P(\mathcal{M}_i)=1/n$ across all $n$ competing models, the above equation reduces to: